 Chief Financial Officer

 Brian Mooney has over 20 years of senior management experience in software, services, and financial industries both as a Chief Operating Officer and Chief Financial Officer.
 Brian brings broad experience in venture capital, deal structuring, and mergers & acquisitions, having been a Managing Partner of a venture lending fund and a boutique merchant bank.
-Brian has successfully structured and closed transactions with total value of more than $250 million.
-He has served on multiple boards of directors and has served as an acting CFO on several occasions.
+He has successfully structured and closed transactions with total value of more than $250 million, served on multiple boards of directors, and assumed the role of acting CFO on several occasions.
 Brian has also managed a wholly owned subsidiary of a publicly traded company and been in charge of subsidiary reporting.
-Mr. Mooney received a Bachelor of Arts in Finance from Trinity College Dublin and a MBA from Smith School of Business, University of Maryland.
+Brian received a BA in Finance from Trinity College Dublin and an MBA from Smith School of Business, University of Maryland.

 Imran Alibhai, PhD